wazuh/wazuh-documentation/source/installation_guide/installing-agents/index.rst

 Installing agents
 ======================================================

-There are several ways to install a Wazuh agent, in order to determine what option is the the more appropiate, please consult this table:
+There are several ways to install a Wazuh agent, in order to determine which option is the most appropiate, please consult this table:

 +------------------------------------------+--------------------------------------------------+
 | Type                                     | Description                                      |